-Cougar - The Company owns a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), a major aviation services provider in Canada.
+Cougar - The Company owns a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), an aviation services provider in Canada.
 Cougar's operations are primarily focused on serving the offshore energy industry off Canada's Atlantic coast and in the Arctic.
 Cougar is accounted for as an equity method investment.

-During the twelve months ended March 31, 2021, upon evaluating its investment in Cougar, the Company determined the investment to be other-than-temporarily impaired based on the change in facts and circumstances from the prior reporting period, which included the loss of a significant customer contract and further deterioration of the future sentiment for the Eastern Canadian offshore energy market.
-As a result, the Company performed a fair valuation of its investment in Cougar, and based on a discounted cash flows model, concluded a fair value of \$4.7 million.
-This compared to a carrying value of \$56.6 million, resulting in a \$51.9 million loss on impairment from the Company's investment in Cougar, recorded during the twelve months ended March 31, 2021.
-In January 2021, the Company concluded that it was no longer probable that it would collect substantially all consideration for lease agreements when due.
+In January 2021, upon evaluating its investment in Cougar, the Company determined the investment to be other-thantemporarily impaired due to the loss of a significant customer contract and further deterioration of the future sentiment for the Eastern Canadian offshore energy market during the COVID-19 pandemic; resulting in the Company impairing its investment in Cougar.
+The Company concluded that it was no longer probable that it would collect substantially all consideration for lease agreements when due.
 As such, the Company transitioned to the cash basis of accounting for lease payments to be received from Cougar under the current aircraft and facilities leasing arrangements in place.
 The Company continues to recognize revenues associated with the Maintenance Services and Support Agreement (the "MSSA") with Cougar on an accrual basis as it expects to receive full compensation for services under the MSSA.

 PAS - The Company has a 25% economic interest in Petroleum Air Services ("PAS"), an Egyptian corporation that provides helicopter and fixed wing transportation to the offshore energy industry and other general aviation services in Egypt.
 PAS is accounted for as a cost method investment.
 During the twelve months ended March 31, 2022, upon evaluating its investment in PAS, the Company identified an indicator for impairment due to a decline in PAS's performance.
 As a result, the Company performed a fair valuation of its investment in PAS using a market approach that relied on significant Level III inputs due to the nature of unobservable inputs that required significant judgment and assumptions.
 The market approach utilized two methods, each yielding similar valuation outcomes through the use of a multiple relevant to each method, derived from select guideline public companies, and an expected dividend rate or earnings of PAS.
 This resulted in a \$16.0 million loss on impairment recorded during the twelve months ended March 31, 2022.
-As of December 31, 2022 and March 31, 2022, the investment in PAS totaled \$17.0 million and is included on the consolidated balance sheets in investment in unconsolidated affiliates.
+As of December 31, 2023 and 2022, the investment in PAS totaled \$17.0 million and is included on the consolidated balance sheets in investment in unconsolidated affiliate.
+During the twelve-months ended December 31, 2023, dividends received were \$0.3 million.
+There were no dividends received during the nine months ended December 31, 2022 and twelve months ended March 31, 2022